top of page

 Although optional, these pages can serve your photography website well:

-• Blog: Tell visitors more about your projects, techniques and news.
+• Blog: Tell visitors more about your projects, techniques and news by starting a blog.
 It’ll help you build a loyal community and give a nice boost to your site’s SEO.
 You don’t need to be Saul Bellow to write a photography blog.
 Instead, put an image at the center and write a few lines about what we’re looking at.
 What gear did you use?
 How were you feeling when you took the shot?
 Where was the picture taken?

 • Online store: Go a step further and make money from your photographs with an online store.
-Sell photos online straight from your own photography website with the Wix Art Store, which allows you to manage your orders in one place.
+Sell photos online straight from your own photography website with the Wix Stores, which allows you to manage your orders in one place.

 • Testimonials: Display the positive comments left by your happy clients.
 Let testimonials do the talking for you.